ali-qasimi/doit/README.md

-"DO IT" is a fitness application I developed during first year of university.
+"DO IT" is a fitness application I developed in 2015.
+It has been tested on Android devices.

 Features: